60dimension/IELTS-Vocabularies/Vocabulary04.md

 There were no adverse toxicological effects.

-The press invade people's privacy unfairly and unjustifiably every day.
+The press invades people's privacy unfairly and unjustifiably every day.

 She is transcribing, from his dictation, the diaries of Simon Forman.

-Abandon hope all ye who entre here.
+Abandon hope all ye who enter here.

-Now experts are extolling the virtues of the humble potato.
+Now, experts are extolling the virtues of the humble potato.

 The two sides agreed to honour a new ceasefire.